-Whether it’s a wolf cut, a shag, a butterfly cut or the Rachel Green, 2022 has been the year of feathery, layered hairstyles.
+Whether it’s a wolf cut, a shag, a butterfly cut or the Rachel Green, 2022 has been the year of feathery, layered hairstyles and cuts.
 TikTok has become the go-to platform for all things trending, and—as an avid TikTok user myself—I cannot remember the last time I went a full day without seeing at least one viral hair transformation video on my For You Page.

-As someone who is always looking for a style change and is not afraid of trying new hairstyles, it didn’t take long for me to book an appointment with my hairdresser to get the viral ‘butterfly cut.’
-But, after struggling to get my thick, short hair–full of irregular waves, too, I might add–to cooperate with the feathery style and returning more than once for some touch ups and trims, I realized that getting a viral hair do may not be as easy as showing my stylist a TikTok, and hair stylist for the stars, Johnny Lavoy, can confirm.
-“As a hairstylist, I love when a client wants to make a change,” he says.
+As someone who is always looking for a style change and is not afraid of trying new hairstyles, it didn’t take long for me to book an appointment with my hairdresser to get the viral butterfly cut.
+But, after struggling to get my thick, short hair–full of irregular waves, too, I might add–to cooperate with the butterfly style and returning more than once for some touch ups and trims on my ends, I realized that getting a viral hair do may not be as easy as showing my stylist a TikTok, and hairstylist for the stars, Johnny Lavoy, can confirm.
+“As a hairstylist, I love when a client wants to make a change with a cut,” he says.
 “It’s fun for them and fun for us as a stylist.
-But before you dive into a big cut, there are a few things to consider to help guide you to making a decision.”
+But before you dive into any big, trending cuts, there are a few things to consider to help guide you to making a decision.”

-“I think it’s very important for you to have a detailed conversation with your stylist.
+“I think it’s very important for you to have a detailed conversation with your hairdresser.
 Communication is key for both of you,” says Lavoy.
-“This conversation should include your ideas and listening to your stylist recommendations.
-Some things your stylist should also take note of during the consultation are the texture of your hair–like curls or waves–cowlicks, ends, hair density, your hairline growth pattern and previous chemical treatments you might have had.”
+“This conversation should include your ideas and listening to your hairstylist’s recommendations.
+Some things your stylist should also take note of during the consultation for a butterfly cut are the texture of your hair–like curls or waves–cowlicks, ends, hair density, your hairline growth pattern and previous chemical treatments you might have had.”
 Lavoy also recommends bringing in specific reference photos that show the cut, shape, texture and color of the look you want to achieve, especially with the butterfly style.

 “When choosing your new cut it’s important to know if the style will work for your face shape,” Lavoy explains (something I wish I had considered when transitioning to the butterfly look.)
 If you want a butterfly transformation but don’t know where your face falls on the face shape gradient, there’s no need to worry, that’s what the professionals are for, Lavoy assures.
-“A seasoned hairdresser will not only be able to identify your face shape but also give you suggestions on what will work best for it.”
+“A seasoned hairdresser will not only be able to identify your face shape but also give you suggestions on what will work best for it, butterfly or not.”

 “It’s very important to consider your hair texture when choosing a style,” Lavoy asserts.
-“For example if you want a new cut that has lots of movement and volume but you have fine thin hair you are setting yourself up for disappointment when it comes to styling.
+“For example if you want a new look that has lots of movement and volume, like the butterfly, but you have fine thin hair you are setting yourself up for disappointment when it comes to styling.
 The same goes for someone with thick curly hair that wants something sleek and smooth.”

 Labrecque agrees.
 “Hair type, texture and most importantly your hair thickness is what matters when thinking about a trendy cut or any cut,” Labrecque says.
-“For example, for the ‘Butterfly Haircut’ to be done well on curly hair, I would first blow the hair out straight and then do a dry cut,” he explains, “I would tell this client that this look is best for those with straighter hair, so they would really need to blow dry their hair after each wash to truly wear this look.
-If left curly, the top shorter layers would become too round.
-Similarly, those with very fine hair would have a hard time pulling off this cut as it would likely look stringy.
+“For example, for the butterfly cut to be done well on someone with curls, I would first blow the hair out straight and then do a dry cut,” he explains, “I would tell this client that this look is best for those with straighter hair, so they would really need to commit to styling, like blow drying their hair after each wash, to truly wear this look.
+If the butterfly look is left curly, the top shorter layers would become too round.
+Similarly, those with very fine hair would have a hard time styling this cut as it would likely look stringy.
 I would talk this client into a more modern bob shape that keeps its weight and makes styling less of a hassle.”

 “Some people don’t consider maintenance when choosing a new style,” says Lavoy.
-“A new trendy hairstyle might require more work for some, whether it’s via blow drying, introducing hot tools to your routine, or using styling products that might be new to you.”
+“A new trendy hairstyle, like the butterfly look, might require more work for some, whether it’s via blow drying, introducing hot tools to your routine, or using styling products that might be new to you.”
 Lavoy also explains that if a client is really interested in trying a new look, like the butterfly cut, but doesn’t think it will work on their hair, there are other options for achieving the look they want.
-“Ask your stylist if there is a chemical treatment that would make your dream hair more obtainable,” he says.
-“For example, if you have curly hair but want something with a smoother look, a chemical smoothing treatment might be the way to go.
+“Ask a professional if there is a chemical treatment that would make your dream hair more obtainable,” he says.
+“For example, if you have curls but want something with a smoother look, a chemical smoothing treatment might be the way to go.
 You can also get a texture wave for more movement in straighter hair.”